 Even as the buildings around the city centre were gradually replaced, the people of Dresden became accustomed to seeing a pile of rubble in the heart of their beautiful city.
 Here’s a photo taken in 1973, twenty-eight years after the war ended.

-Then, in 1990, the wall separating East and West Germany came down.
-The Russian soldiers withdrew back to their own country (very reluctantly, by all accounts – where would you rather live, Dresden or Siberia?) and Germany became one united country again.
+Finally, in 1990, the wall separating East and West Germany came down.
+The Russian soldiers withdrew to their own country and Germany became one united country again.

-It was a long-held dream among many Dresden residents that their church would rise again.
-Looking at photographs of the rubble, it seemed that their dream was just that – a hopeless fantasy.
+It was a long-held dream among many residents that the Dresden church would rise again.
+It seemed that their dream was just that — a hopeless fantasy.

 However, the work soon began.
 Hundreds of architects, art historians, and engineers jumped on board, sorting through the rubble, while others began the monumental task of fundraising.